Alcohol-Free

 "Alcohol-Free" is a song recorded by South Korean girl group Twice.
 It was released on June 9, 2021, through JYP Entertainment and Republic Records.
 It serves as the lead single from the group's tenth extended play, Taste of Love, which was released two days after.

 Background and release

-On April 19, 2021, it was reported that Twice were in the final stages of preparing for their comeback slated for June and had plans of filming a music video on Jeju Island.
+On April 19, 2021, it was reported that Twice were in the final stages of preparing for their comeback slated for June and were planning to film a music video on Jeju Island.
 The group revealed the track listing to the EP, revealing "Alcohol-Free" as the lead single.
 On June 7 and 8, the music video teasers for its accompanying video were published.
-"Alcohol-Free" was released for digital download and streaming on June 9 with an accompanying music video that was released simultaneously.
+"Alcohol-Free" was released for digital download and streaming on June 9, alongside an accompanying music video.
+To promote "Alcohol-Free", Twice performed the song on The Ellen DeGeneres Show on the day of its release.

 Composition

 Written by J. Y. Park, "Alcohol-Free" is a bossa nova summer track with some hip hop elements, expressing Twice's "unique colors".
 Chaeyoung and Jihyo said that it reminded them of the group's earlier summer song, "Dance the Night Away".
 Lyrically, the song recounts the magical moments of falling in love, with references to alcoholic drinks and cocktails.
 Running for 3 minutes and 30 seconds, the song is composed in the key of G♯ major with a tempo of 97 beats per minute.